Have questions? Let’s talk.

 SHIPPING & TRACKING QUESTIONS

-+How long will it take to get my medication?
+–+How long will it take to get my medication?

-• Rejected claims — We submit a claim to your insurance company to see if the medication is covered.
+- Rejected claims — We submit a claim to your insurance company to see if the medication is covered.
 If it’s not, we’re sent a rejection.
 We then follow up with your insurance company to find out why.

-• Insurance requirements — Your health plan might need you to meet certain conditions in order to receive your medication.
+- Insurance requirements — Your health plan might need you to meet certain conditions in order to receive your medication.
 If we run into any requirements, we’ll do some digging to see if we can help you meet them.

-• Missing information — We might need to know more from your provider before filling your prescription.
+- Missing information — We might need to know more from your provider before filling your prescription.
 We’ll reach out to see if we can get that information from your provider.

-+How do I track my shipment?
+–+How do I track my shipment?

-WB Rx Express uses UPS to send your medication.
-You can enroll in UPS My Choice to track shipments.
+You can also stay informed about you package by enrolling in UPS My Choice to track shipments.
 This free service sends text or email alerts when your medication ships and the day before delivery.

-+What if my medication needs to be refrigerated?
+–+What if my medication needs to be refrigerated?

 If your medication needs to be refrigerated, WB Rx Express will ship it in an insulated container with gel packs to keep it in the right temperature range.
 Make sure you store the medication in your refrigerator as soon as you receive it.

-+How do I dispose of my medication packaging?
+–+How do I dispose of my medication packaging?
 Can I recycle it?

 It’s simple to dispose of or recycle your medication package:

-• Bubble wrap — recycle wherever plastic bags are accepted
+- Bubble wrap — recycle wherever plastic bags are accepted

-• EPS containers — recycle at a recycling center that accepts polystyrene, or safely combust it according to federal, state, and local regulations.
+- EPS containers — recycle at a recycling center that accepts polystyrene, or safely combust it according to federal, state, and local regulations.

 FINANCIAL QUESTIONS

-+What will I pay for my medication?
+–+What will I pay for my medication?

 To understand how much you’ll pay for medication, you’ll need to know your copay.
 Your copay is the fixed amount you’ll pay for your medication out of pocket, set by your insurance.
 You can usually find your copay on your insurance card.